luciarebolino/AALU_Map-Points-to-Tiles/README.md

 out skel qt;
 ```

-To adapt this query for different features, simply change the "amenity"="prison" parameter to your feature of interest, such as "school" or "hospital".
+To adapt this query for different features, simply change the "amenity"="school" parameter to your feature of interest.
 You can find a complete list of mappable features on the [OSM Wiki: Map Features](https://wiki.openstreetmap.org/wiki/Map_features).
-    - Changing the Feature Type (Tag): The amenity=prison part of the query is a tag filter. amenity is the key, and prison is the value.
-To change the feature you're interested in, replace prison with another value.
+    - Changing the Feature Type (Tag): The amenity=school part of the query is a tag filter (amenity is the key, and school is the value).
+To change the feature you're interested in, replace school with another value.
 For example:
-        - To find schools: "amenity"="school"
+        - To find prisons: "amenity"="prison"
         - To find hospitals: "amenity"="hospital"
    - Choosing Node, Way, or Relation: Decide whether to use node, way, or relation based on the type of feature you are interested in:
      1. Node: Use if the feature is typically a point location (e.g., a water well, a bus stop).